 - Resistance to thermal shock

-- Very resistance to wear
+- Very resistance to wear and high temperatures

 - Good electrical insulation